Purba Medinipur district: Mandarmani

 Mandarmani is a small virgin beach on the Bay of Bengal under Kalindi Gram Panchayat, only 14 km from Digha-Contai Road from Chaulkhola Bus Stop.
 It is a small fishing harbour and a fast developing tourist spot.

 Haldia

-Haldia, a city and a municipality in Purba Medinipur, is a major seaport approximately 100 km southwest of Kolkata near the mouth of the Hooghly River, one of the distributaries of the Ganges.
+Haldia, a city and a municipality in East Midnapore, is a major seaport approximately 100 km southwest of Kolkata near the mouth of the Hooghly River, one of the distributaries of the Ganges.
 It is being developed as a major trade port for Kolkata, intended mainly for bulk cargoes.